tableau/TabPy/server.md

 ##Manual Installation

-If you are familiar with Python environments and have already set one up, and just want to start the server process, you can skip the setup script, install the dependencies and run the process directly from the command line.
-The manual  installation instructions assume both Conda and Python are defined as part of PATH.
+If you are familiar with Python environments and have already set one up or prefer not to use Anaconda and just want to start the server process, you can skip the setup script, install the dependencies and run the process directly from the command line.
+The manual  installation instructions assume either Conda or Python are defined as part of PATH.

-It is recommended to create a new Conda environment for this project:
+It is optional but recommended you create a new Conda environment for this project:

 ```Batchfile